renovatebot/github-action/README.md

 ## Options

+Options can be passed using the inputs of this action or the corresponding environment variables.
+When both are passed, the input takes precedence over the environment variable.
+For the available environment variables see the Renovate [Self-Hosted Configuration](https://docs.renovatebot.com/self-hosted-configuration/) and [Self-Hosting](https://docs.renovatebot.com/self-hosting/) docs.

 ## `configurationFile`

 Configuration file to configure Renovate.
 The supported configurations files can be one of the configuration files listed in the Renovate Docs for [Configuration Options](https://docs.renovatebot.com/configuration-options/) or a JavaScript file that exports a configuration object.
 For both of these options, an example can be found in the [example](./example) directory.